deLKM/SpsRemover/README.md

 # SpsRemover
+Use python and pyperclip to monitor the content of the clipboard.

-A simple script which removes spaces in the clipboard.
+If there's Chinese in it, this script will remove all spaces in the content.